 Capital gains yield is the percentage price appreciation on an investment.
-For example, if an investment is purchased for $100 and it is later sold for $125, the capital gains yield is 25%.
+It is calculated as the increase in the price of an investment, divided by its original acquisition cost.
+For example, if a security is purchased for $100 and later sold for $125, the capital gains yield is 25%.
 If the price of an investment falls below its purchase price, there is no capital gains yield.

 This concept does not include any dividends received; it is only based on changes in the price of an investment.
 To calculate the total return on a share, an investor must combine the capital gains yield and the dividend yield.